30 of the Most Beautiful Butterfly Pictures

 Butterflies are the peacocks of the insect world.
 From vivid blues and intense greens to bright yellows and oranges, they come in a wide variety of colors and combinations.

 We all know the recognizable orange and black of the monarch butterfly, but what about the unique transparent look of the glasswing?
-Here are 30 beautiful butterfly pictures and facts about some of the world’s coolest insects.
+Here are 60 beautiful butterfly pictures as well as facts about some of the world’s coolest insects.

 The blue morpho is a butterfly found in South America.
 Its stunning wings are a bright, iridescent blue, tipped in black with white spots.
 The shiny color is the result of microscopic scales on the wings.

-The underside of the wings provide camo when closed, so they are a dull brown with eyespots.
+The underside of the wings provides camo when closed, so they are a dull brown with eyespots.
 They are also one of the largest butterflies, with a wingspan of 5 to 8 inches.